Siddhant/styleguides/protobuf.md

 ### Currency
 - Just define a single enum to hold all the ISO-3 currency codes, and swear to yourself to never use anything else for a field meant to hold a currency value.

+## Refactoring
+- Or if you have mistakenly added an unrelated message to your `.proto` file, you'll want to move a message to a different/new file.
+Here is how to do this safely:
+  - TODO move to a new file
+  - TODO move to an existing file
+- If your `.proto` files becomes too long, you'll find yourself wanting to split it into multiple files.
+Here is how to do this safely:
+  - TODO maybe this is same as above ? if yes, merge it

 # proto3

 # See also